thaychansy/CryptoClustering/README.md

 ## Conclusion
 This analysis provides insights into the clustering of cryptocurrencies using both the scaled data and the PCA-transformed data.
 The results can help in identifying trends and making informed investment decisions.
+The cryptocurrency clustering project successfully applied unsupervised learning techniques, specifically K-means clustering, to group cryptocurrencies based on their price change patterns over various time periods.

 <img width="1000" alt="image" src="https://github.com/user-attachments/assets/d5911698-ca2f-49d1-b7a3-0a8ceca2522a">